Applicants > Resolutions & Policies > Jurisprudence, Ethics and Professionalism Examination Administration Appeals

 Process

 If a candidate experiences less than optimal conditions during the administration of the examination, the candidate should bring any concerns about the administration of the examination to a proctor’s attention before or during the examination process.
 In large examination sites, such concerns should be referred to the lead proctor.
+If an incident occurs during the examination, or is brought forward to the proctor, they will note it in their report to the College.

 Prior to ending the exam session, the candidate wishing to file an appeal must complete a post-exam survey.
 The candidate’s report will identify the reason(s) for the appeal request, including the details of the condition(s) considered by the candidate to have had a negative effect on his or her performance, and how the issue was addressed by the (lead) proctor.
+If the candidate cannot access the post-exam survey due to technology issues, they should e-mail their appeal to [email protected].

 College staff will gather additional information as necessary, and review with the exam administrator how any relevant processes and procedures were followed if required.